PShlyundin/ldap_shell/README.md

 add_user new_user [parent] - Creates a new user.
 add_user_to_group user group - Adds a user to a group. change_password user [password] - Attempt to change a given user's password.
-Requires LDAPS. clear_rbcd target - Clear the resource based constrained delegation configuration information. disable_account user - Disable the user's account. enable_account user - Enable the user's account. dump - Dumps the domain.
+Requires LDAPS. clear_rbcd target grantee - Clear the resource based constrained delegation configuration information. disable_account user - Disable the user's account. enable_account user - Enable the user's account. dump - Dumps the domain.